angular/components/guides/creating-a-custom-form-field-control.md

 It is possible to create custom form field controls that can be used inside `<mat-form-field>`.
-This can be useful if you need to create a components that shares a lot of common behavior with a form field, but adds some additional logic.
+This can be useful if you need to create a component that shares a lot of common behavior with a form field, but adds some additional logic.

-In order to learn how to build custom form field controls, lets start with a simple input component that we want to work inside the form field.
+In order to learn how to build custom form field controls, let's start with a simple input component that we want to work inside the form field.
 For example, a phone number input that segments the parts of the number into their own inputs.
 (Note: this is not intended to be a robust component, just a starting point for us to learn.)